Neoboletus luridiformis

 Neoboletus luridiformis, also previously known as Boletus luridiformis and (invalidly) as Boletus erythropus, is a fungus of the bolete family, most of which produce mushrooms with tubes and pores beneath their caps.
 It is commonly known as the scarletina bolete, for its red pores, which are yellow when young.
 Other common names include the red foot bolete, dotted stemmed bolete, or dotted stem bolete.

 It is found in Northern Europe and North America.
 While edible when cooked properly, it can cause vomiting and diarrhea if not.
-Where the two species coincide, it can be confused with species such as Rubroboletus satanas.

 Taxonomy

 In 1796 Christian Hendrik Persoon described Boletus erythropus, deriving its specific name from the Greek ερυθρος ("red") and πους ("foot"), referring to its red-coloured stalk.
 During the next 200 years or so, this name was used extensively for the species which is the subject of this article, and which (as well as a red stalk) has red pores.
 Recently it was discovered however that Persoon's mushroom had orange pores, and was a different species (actually thought to be Suillellus queletii), so the use of this name for the red-pored mushroom was invalid.

 In 1844 Friedrich Wilhelm Gottlieb Rostkovius independently defined the red-pored species under the name Boletus luridiformis.
 That is now the first valid description of the taxon and is the basis of the current name (the basionym).
 The significance of the epithet "luridiformis" is that it is similar to the previously known fungus Boletus luridus (now Suillellus luridus).

 Genetic analysis published in 2013 showed that B. luridiformis and many (but not all) red-pored boletes were part of a dupainii clade (named for Boletus dupainii), well-removed from the core group of Boletus edulis and relatives within the Boletineae.
 This indicated that it needed to be placed in a new genus.
 It became the type species of the new genus Neoboletus in 2014.

 To avoid confusion, the name Boletus erythropus should now be avoided if possible (though in theory it still has a legitimate meaning as whatever species Persoon originally intended).
 It is not a valid synonym of Neoboletus luridiformis, and that can be indicated by using the term sensu auct. in place of the author name (that is, Boletus erythropus sensu auct. = Neoboletus luridiformis (Rostk.)
 Gelardi, Simonini & Vizzini).